inpinseptipin/WrappedAFX/README.md

 2. Open the Solution using RackAfx or just simply opening your visual studio solution file.

-3. In your solution explorer, find the project filter "PluginKernel".
-Right Click on it, click Add->ExistingItem and then select the AudioEffect.H file.
+3. In your solution explorer, find the project filter "PluginKernel/PluginCore".Right Click on it, click Add->ExistingItem and then select the AudioEffect.H file.

 ## Using it in your project